CppFlow: Generative Inverse Kinematics for Efficient and Robust Cartesian Path Planning

 There are two paradigms to addressing time in the Cartesian Path Planning problem.
 Either a time parameterization is provided with the target path and the goal is to find a satisfying path that minimizes jerk or some other smoothness measure, or no time parameterization is provided, and it is assumed one is found \textit{after} the joint configurations are calculated by some external module.
 This system uses the latter paradigm - it is assumed that an external module will calculate the temporal component of each $q_i$ such that the robots velocity, acceleration, and jerk limits are respected while execution time is minimized.
 As such, time parameterization is such omitted from this work.
 Given this setup, the constraints on the problem are as follows:

 \textbf{Pose error}.
-At every timestep $i$, the deviation of the positional and rotational components of the robots end effector from the target pose, found by calculating $\text{FK}(q_i) - y_i$, must be within the mechanical repeatability of the robot.
-Here and in the rest of the paper, the subtraction between poses in $\textrm{SE}(3)$ indicates elementwise subtraction between the x, y, z, and roll, pitch, and yaw components of each pose.
+At every timestep $i$, the deviation of the positional and rotational components of the robots end effector from the target pose must be within the mechanical repeatability of the robot.
 Specifically, positional error is the euclidean norm of the positional difference, and rotational error is the geodesic distance between the rotational components of $\text{FK}(q_i)$ and $y_i$.
-It is the authors view that refining a joint configuration that results in end effector displacement less then the mechanical repeatability of the robot is wasted computation, as displacements below the repeatability limit will have no impact on real hardware.
-Thus, a positional error threshold of 0.1 mm is assigned, as this is the reported positional mechanical repeatability of both the Franka Panda and the Fetch Manipulator.
+A positional error threshold of 0.1 mm is assigned, as this is the reported positional mechanical repeatability of both the Franka Panda and the Fetch Manipulator.